 Yes, I let my child loose in a big cardboard box with loads of paint.
 Quite simple, really.
-We had the paint.
+We had paint.
 We had the box.
-We had the boy.
+We had a boy.
 All of which quickly turned into Paint in a Box.
 This activity was spontaneous, filled with Process Art, Creativity, and Imaginative Storytelling.
 I am grateful that I went with it.
-I followed my son’s lead.
-He’s five now.
+I followed my son's lead.
+He's five now.
 He still recalls this day with such happiness.

 The Boy in the Box with the Paint.

 The Boy in all his glory and contentment.
 He explored for almost an hour.

 Most often, the most rewarding experiences and activities with your children are not those that are planned…instead, the activities are spontaneous.
 So, let yourself go with it.
 Trust me.

 Check Out these Art Posts